Dr. Morgan E O'Neill

 Contact: oneillm ¯\_(ツ)_/¯ stanford.edu; @morganeoneill

 My work focuses on separating the physics that are fundamental to extreme events from the conditions imposed by a variety of climates.
 My prior research focused on applying tropical meteorology theory to giant planet dynamics.
-I am now increasingly interested in terrestrial problems.
-My current research concerns the outflow dynamics of the worst storms on Earth: tropical cyclones and supercells.
+I am now focused on terrestrial problems of severe weather in a warming world.
+My current research concerns the outflow dynamics of the worst storms on Earth: tropical cyclones and supercell thunderstorms.

-I received my B.S. in Physics at the University of New Hampshire in 2009 and my Ph.D. in Atmospheric Sciences at MIT in 2015 working with Dr. Kerry Emanuel.
+I received my B.S. in Physics at the University of New Hampshire in 2009, and my Ph.D. in Atmospheric Sciences at MIT in 2015 working with Dr. Kerry Emanuel.
 I was a Koshland Prize Postdoctoral Fellow at the Weizmann Institute of Science and then a T. C. Chamberlin Fellow at the University of Chicago before joining the Earth System Science faculty at Stanford in 2018.
-I am also currently a Center Fellow, by courtesy, of the Stanford Woods Institute for the Environment, and a Gabilan Faculty Fellow.

 I completed my Bachelor’s degree in Physical Sciences from Indian Institute of Space Science and Technology, India in 2013.
 I worked as a scientist in the Atmospheric Sciences Department in Space Applications Centre, ISRO for 5 years before moving to the US to pursue my doctoral degree.
 I am broadly interested in understanding dynamics of tropical weather systems such as hurricanes and monsoons and their impact on climate variability.
 To achieve this, I hope to make synergistic use of ground and space-based observations along with idealized and non-idealized numerical models.